Panini Group: History

 The classic football stickers today are complemented by the collectible card game Adrenalyn XL, introduced in 2009.
-In 2010 Panini released a UEFA Champions League edition of Adrenalyn XL, containing 350 cards from 22 of the competing clubs, including defending champions FC Barcelona.
+In 2010, Panini released a UEFA Champions League edition of Adrenalyn XL, containing 350 cards from 22 of the competing clubs, including defending champions FC Barcelona.
 Beginning in 2015, Topps signed a deal to produce stickers, trading cards and digital collections for the competition.
 The fourth edition of Panini FIFA 365 Adrenalyn XL was released for 2019, featuring top clubs, teams and players.

-In January 2009, Panini acquired an exclusive licence to produce NBA trading cards and stickers, effective with the 2009-10 NBA season.
-On 13 March 2009, Panini acquired the US trading card manufacturer Donruss Playoff LP.
+In January 2009, Panini acquired an exclusive licence to produce NBA trading cards and stickers, effective for the 2009–10 NBA season.
+On March 13, 2009, Panini acquired the U.S. trading card manufacturer Donruss Playoff LP.
 With it, Panini inherited Donruss' NFL and NFLPA licences.